dharatuvar/merchdocs/src/stores/locale-options.md

 1. Set **Weight Unit** to the unit of measurement that is typically used for shipments from your locale.

-1. Set **First Day of the Week** to the day that is considered to be the first day of the week in your area.
+1. Set **First Day of Week** to the day that is considered to be the first day of the week in your area.

 1. In the **Weekend Days** list, select the days that fall on a weekend in your area.